Places Enjoy The Best of Local Fare

 Tel: (+36 1) 321 1921

-A very good and cheap traditional Hungarian inn where you can eat a whole range of Hungarian specialties.
+A very good and cheap traditional Hungarian inn located in a basement where you can eat a whole range of local specialties.

 The daily menu (soup and main course) costs 850 HUF.